Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Methods

-Dividing each VFA acquisition by its relative sensitivity $\vec{\Delta}_{k,\text{ref}}$ results in a common modulation, $\vec{s}_{\text{ref}}$, which, although less homogeneous than the body coil used by Papp \emph{et al.}, more faithfully restores the validity of assuming common modulation when computing $R_1$.
-This ratio approach risks noise amplification, particularly in regions of low signal-to-noise ratio (SNR).
-This is combatted by isotropically smoothing $\vec{x}_k$ and $\vec{x}_{\text{ref}}$ before taking their ratio.
+Dividing each VFA acquisition by its relative sensitivity $\Delta_{k,\text{ref}}$ results in a common modulation, $s_{\text{ref}}$, which, although less homogeneous than the body coil used by Papp \emph{et al.}, more faithfully restores the validity of assuming common modulation when computing $R_1$.

+The assumption that $r$ is common, such that $\kappa_{k,\text{ref}}$ = $\Delta_{k,\text{ref}}$ holds only if there are no position-specific transmit field effects.
+Simulations were used to explore the validity of this assumption.

-\textbf{Generative approach} A potentially more robust alternative is to cast the computation of the relative coil sensitivities, and a common image modulated by them, as an inference problem in a probabilistic generative model of $\vec{x}_k$ that incorporates noise and can also embed knowledge about the spatial smoothness of the sensitivities.
-Full details are in Appendix A.
+\textbf{Generative approach} This ratio approach risks noise amplification, particularly in regions of low signal-to-noise ratio (SNR).
+This is combatted by isotropically smoothing $x_k$ and $x_{\text{ref}}$ before taking their ratio.
+A potentially more robust alternative is to cast the computation of the relative coil sensitivities, and a common image modulated by them, as an inference problem in a probabilistic generative model of $x_k$ that incorporates noise and can also embed knowledge about the spatial smoothness of the sensitivities.
+This generative modelling approach allows coils with arbitrary sensitivity to be incorporated, e.g. coils with more (array) or less (body) spatial variation, or both concurrently ("array + body") if available. \emph{A priori} knowledge about the expected smoothness of the sensitivity can be incorporated at the level of coil type (body versus array) via appropriate tailoring of a regularisation parameter, $\lambda$.
+Images acquired with the body coil will have a flatter sensitivity field modulation, which can be incorporated by setting $\lambda_{\text{body}} \gg \lambda_{\text{array}}$.
+Full details are given in Appendix A.